 Because they can spread many serious diseases, ticks are dangerous to both pets and people.
-Here, our Tennessee vets describe how external parasites thrive.
+Here, our Nashville vets describe how external parasites thrive.
 We list which signs to watch for, and how to keep ticks away from your pets and your family.

 What are ticks?